dortania/OpenCore-Install-Guide/ktext.md

 For legacy users:

 * [AppleUsbKbDxe.efi](https://github.com/acidanthera/OpenCorePkg/releases)
-   * Used for OpenCore picker on **legacy systems running DuetPkg**, [not recommended and even harmful on IvyBridge and newer](https://applelife.ru/threads/opencore-obsuzhdenie-i-ustanovka.2944066/page-176#post-856653)
+   * Used for OpenCore picker on **legacy systems running DuetPkg**, [not recommended and even harmful on UEFI(Ivy Bridge and newer)](https://applelife.ru/threads/opencore-obsuzhdenie-i-ustanovka.2944066/page-176#post-856653)
 * [NvmExpressDxe.efi](https://github.com/acidanthera/OpenCorePkg/releases)
    * Used for Haswell and older when no NVMe driver is built into the firmware
 * [XhciDxe.efi](https://github.com/acidanthera/OpenCorePkg/releases)